russellballestrini/k8s-states/readme.rst

 Now it is time to schedule some containers to run on our Kubernetes cluster.
 In this guide we will create Selenium grid with an Internet accessible hub and private selenium chrome-nodes.

 In this example we pin Selenium to version ``2.53.1`` when we specify the official community supported docker image.
 Both the Selenium hub and nodes must be pinned to the same Selenium version to ensure proper communication.
-We pin the Chrome nodes in the kubernetes spec file located in ``kubernetes/specs/selenium-node-chrome.yaml``.
+We pin the selenium version in the kubernetes spec files located in ``kubernetes/specs``.

 These commands should be run on the Kubernetes master as the root user.
 To get to the Kubernetes master connect to the bastion and then hop to the master.